alex2276564/TelegramNotifier/README.md

    - Set to **0** to disable retries (**recommended** for dedicated hosting with a stable network).
    - Increase this value (**1-3**) for shared hosting or an unstable network.
    - **Note:** The Telegram API can sometimes return incorrect responses, so it's better to keep this at **0** on stable connections.
+   - **Tip:** Enable this option (**3-10**) if you have:
+     - Multiple PrestaShop installations with TelegramNotifier on the same server (sharing the same IP address)
+     - Multiple shops using the same Telegram bot token

+     This can help manage Telegram's rate limits when multiple notifications are sent simultaneously.

 6. **Message Templates:**
    Customize the notification messages using available placeholders: